-from previous employers will be evaluated in the admission process and may result in non-acceptance to the program.
-Riverside Health System employees (in good standing) are awarded additional points toward admission).

-- Ability to meet essential program requirements. - Official High School transcript or GED certificate (The applicant must be a graduate of an accredited high school or have earned a high school equivalency (GED) certificate with a HS GPA of 2.0.
-Evidence such as a high school transcript or signed attestation of graduation must include the name of the high school attended city, state, graduation year and that the high school or program was approved by the applicable governing or state authority). - Official College transcripts from all schools attended. - Immigration or citizenship documentation is required if applicant is not a U.S. citizen by birth (The College is not Student and Exchange Visitor Program (SEVP) certified and cannot accept international students on an F-1 or M-1 visa). - If English is applicant's 2nd language, a TOEFL score of 550 (paper) or 79 (internet based) is required (Test must have been completed within the last 2 years). - All applicants must be 18 years of age prior to program start date. - All students must reside in Virginia during program enrollment.
+- Riverside Health System will be evaluated for job performance and eligibility for rehire.
+Riverside Health System employees (in good standing) are awarded additional points toward admission). - Ability to meet essential program requirements. - Official High School transcript with a high school GPA ≥2.0 or GED certificate (The applicant must be a graduate of an accredited high school or have earned a high school equivalency (GED) certificate.
+Evidence such as a high school transcript or signed attestation of graduation must include the name of the high school attended, city, state, graduation year and that the high school or program was approved by the applicable governing or state authority). - Immigration documentation is required if applicant is not a U.S. citizen.
+(The College is not Student and Exchange Visitor Program (SEVP) certified and cannot accept international students on an F-1 or M-1 visa) - If English is the applicant's second language, a TOEFL score of 550 (paper) or 79 (internet based) is required (Test must have been completed within the last 2 years).

-THE FOLLOWING ITEMS ARE REQUIRED PRIOR TO ENROLLMENT:
+THE FOLLOWING ITEMS ARE REQUIRED PRIOR TO ENROLLMENT

-- Tuition Deposit (deducted from first semester tuition) - Student Information Sheet - Statement of Financial Responsibility - Background screening processed through specified service provider - Drug testing processed through specified service provider - Immunization and Medical Records management through specified service provider - CPR certification.
-Only the American Heart Association BLS for the Healthcare Provider will be accepted.
-(Not applicable to Nurse Aide Program.) - Textbooks - Student Uniforms from a specified service provider
+- Tuition Deposit (deducted from first semester tuition) - Student Information Sheet - Identity verification-requires a government-issued ID - Proof the student resides in Virginia - Statement of Financial Responsibility - Background screening processed through specified service provider\ - Drug testing processed through specified service provider\ - Immunization and Medical Records management through specified service provider\ - CPR certification.\ Only the American Heart Association BLS for the Healthcare Provider will be accepted.
+(Not applicable to Nurse Aide Program) - Textbooks\ - Student Uniforms from a specified service provider\ (Not applicable to the Surgical Technology, Nurse Aide, and RN-to-BSN Programs)

-Fees and expenses charged by an external service provider are the responsibility of the applicant/student and are not covered in the College's applicant processing fee or tuition.
+\Fees and expenses charged by an external service provider are the responsibility of the applicant/student and are not covered in the College's applicant processing fee or tuition.